Thursday, August 13, 2009

 4) I can have a conversation with anyone and not wonder what exactly we are discussing.

-5) US prices for most goods are half the Venezuelan prices, so I can easily convince myself that I am actually SAVING money instead of spending it with every hack of the credit card.
+5) U.S. prices for most goods are half the Venezuelan prices, so I can easily convince myself that I am actually SAVING money instead of spending it with every hack of the credit card.

 6) Extravagant and gorgeous free public libraries.